Drinking Water Assistance Programme

 The Drinking-water Subsidy Scheme provided funding to eligible community drinking-water supplies to help them provide safe drinking-water from 2006 to 2015.
 The Government has closed the ten year Drinking-water Subsidy Scheme to new applications.

-For more information, contact the Drinking Water Assistance Programme Facilitator:
+Contact the Drinking Water Assistance Programme Facilitator for more information:

 Ph: +64 3 378 6811